-Application for Admission—Applications should be on file no later than May 1.
-Late applicants are at a competitive disadvantage for admission when compared with timely applicants.
+Application for Admission—Applications should be on file no later than June 1.

 Personal Statement—Each applicant is required to submit a personal statement.
-The personal statement provides an opportunity for the applicant to describe his/her personal and educational background.
+The personal statement is an opportunity to share your voice, perspective, and values.

 Resume- Applicants are required to submit a resume with their application.

 LSAT—All applicants must take the Law School Admissions Test (LSAT).
-The test is administered four times per year at numerous testing centers throughout the world.
+The Law School Admission Test (LSAT) is an integral part of law school admission in the United States, Canada, and a growing number of other countries.
+The LSAT is administered in two parts.
+The first part of the test is a multiple-choice exam that currently includes reading comprehension, analytical reasoning, and logical reasoning questions.
+The second part of the test is a written essay, called LSAT Writing.
 LSAT scores more than five years old will not be considered in the admissions process.
 Applicants may contact Law Services, Box 2001, Newtown, PA 18940 for details.

-Transcripts—Admitted applicants are required to arrange for the submission of official transcripts of all undergraduate and graduate work directly from all institutions to the Office of Admissions no later than June 30.
-The copies provided to LSU by LSAC are photocopies, and as such do not satisfy ABA and University requirements for enrolling students.
+Transcripts—Admitted applicants are required to arrange for the submission of official transcripts of all undergraduate and graduate work directly from all institutions to the Office of Admissions no later than July 1.
+The copies provided to LSU by LSAC are photocopies, and as such do not satisfy University requirements for enrolling students.

-Letters of Recommendation—Letters of recommendation must be submitted through the Credential Assembly Service (CAS) of LSAC.
-Letters of recommendation should be written by teachers, employers, or others who have a significant personal knowledge of the applicant’s academic ability and aptitude for the study of law.
+Letters of Recommendation—The LSU Law Center requires two letters of recommendation, and will accept up to three.
+Letters of recommendation must be submitted through the Credential Assembly Service (CAS) of LSAC.
+Letters of recommendation should be written by professors, employers, or others who have a significant personal knowledge of the applicant’s academic ability and aptitude for the study of law.
 Strictly personal letters do not assist Admissions Committee members in assessing potential aptitude for the study of law and should be avoided.

 Prospective students are encouraged to call the Office of Admissions at 225/578-8646 with questions.
 We can also be reached by e-mail at email@example.com.